 Call for Papers

-With these considerations in mind, we invite presentations from a wide variety of perspectives.
 The programme will have room for a limited number of long papers (45 minutes, plus 15 minutes for questions) and for a larger number of short papers (20 minutes, plus 10 minutes for questions).

-Proposals with the paper title and an abstract of about 250 words should be submitted no later than Friday 11 May 2018 by e-mail, to: .
+Proposals with the paper title and an abstract of about 250 words should be submitted no later than Friday 15 May 2020 by e-mail, to: .
 Those whose papers have been accepted will be notified at the beginning of June.

 Please note that submitting a proposal does not automatically reserve a room at the conference, those submitting proposals for papers also need to book.